Helen-Chukwukelu/Multi-tier-Web-Application-Stack/README.md

-- NOTE: Set db root password, I will be using admin123 as pasPsword
+- NOTE: Set DB root password, I will be using admin123 as password

 **IT IS SETUP!**